Updated: 25 May 16:00

 Of course, protecting the health and wellbeing of our students and staff remains the top priority for both Solent University and QA Higher Education, and we will continue to be guided by Government and sector advice in all our planning.

-We will continue to review these measures alongside the Government’s planned review for mid-April.
+We will continue to review these measures alongside the Government’s planned review for mid-June.
 Thank you for your continued support and understanding during these challenging times.

-In line with the Government guidance, our campus buildings are currently closed and we will be delivering all teaching online until further notice.
+In line with the Government guidance, our campus buildings are reopening from 17 May for bookable study space and face-to-face appointments with our support services.
+We will be delivering all teaching online until further notice.

 - We’re delivering live online classes where you’ll be able to interact with your teachers and fellow students